How AMC (AMC Entertainment Holdings) Makes Money in 2025: A Deep-Dive With Income Statement

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.

-- Most revenue flows into gross profit, with operating expenses (especially SG&A and theater operations) taking the largest chunk.
+• Most revenue flows into gross profit, with operating expenses (especially theater operations and corporate overhead) taking the largest chunk.

 Key Takeaways

-- AMC's money comes overwhelmingly from admissions (ticket sales) and food & beverage sales at theaters
+• AMC's money comes overwhelmingly from admissions (ticket sales) and concessions

 Explore More Investment Opportunities